jacg/liquidata/doc/mdbook/src/intro.md

 | A pipe can be attached to the downstream end of | <span style="color:green;font-size:200%">✓</span> | <span style="color:red">❌</span> |

-## Creating and connecting pipeline components: `map` and `pipe`
+## Creating and connecting pipes: `map` and `pipe`

-The most convenient way to create pipeline components, is to use utilities provided by `dataflow`. `df.map` is probably the most obvious one of these.
-Just like `df.sink` makes sinks out of plain functions, so `df.map` makes pipeline components out of plain functions.
+The most convenient way to create pipes, is to use utilities provided by `dataflow`.
+Just like `df.sink` makes sinks (capped pipes) out of plain functions, so `df.map` makes open (uncapped) pipes out of plain functions.

-`df.pipe` is used to chain together a number of pipeline components.
+`df.pipe` is used to chain together a number of pipes.

 ```python
 {{#include ../../../dataflow_test.py:map}}
 ```

+`df.pipe` accepts an arbitrary number of arguments.
+All of these must be open pipes, with two exceptions:

++ The last one may be a sink.
++ The first one may be a component selector, which we will discuss later on.

+If its last argument is a sink, `df.pipe` will return a sink; if its last argument is an open pipe, `df.pipe` will return and open pipe.

 Using `df.pipe` explicitly is usually not necessary, as most utilities which accept pipes, know how to create them implicitly out of a tuple of pipe